 A long call can be used for speculation.
 For example, take companies that have product launches occurring around the same time every year.
 You could speculate by purchasing a call if you think the stock price will appreciate after the launch.

 A long call can also help you plan ahead.
 For example, you may have an upcoming bonus that you would like to invest in a stock today, but what if it didn't pay out until the following month?
 To plan ahead and lock in the price of the stock today, you could purchase a long call with the intent to exercise your right to purchase the shares once you receive your bonus.

 A short call: boosting income

-Both new and seasoned investors will use short calls to boost their income, but more often than not do so when the call is "covered."
-So in case you are assigned, you are simply selling stock which you already own.
+Both new and seasoned investors will use short calls to boost their income but, more often than not, do so when the call is "covered."
+So in case you are assigned, you are simply selling stock that you already own.

 An "uncovered" call carries significantly more risk and a potential for unlimited losses because you are obligated to find shares to sell to the call purchaser.
 Imagine if you had to buy shares which were 20% more expensive than the price you are selling them for.
 Yikes!

 A long call investor hopes the price of the underlying stock rises above the exercise price because only at that point does it make sense to exercise a call.
 Why would you exercise your right to buy ABC shares for $110 each when anybody can buy them on the market for less than that?

 "Exercising a long call" means the call option owner is demanding to buy the stock from the call seller.
 Upon exercise of a call, shares are deposited into your account and cash to pay for the shares and commission is withdrawn (just like a normal stock purchase).